The Overarching Challenge

 Site Map and Flows

-I created a feature roadmap focused on what I would need for the MVP.
+I created a feature roadmap focused on what I would need for the site.
 I also created task flows and user flows.
-The below user flows show the paths of a first time and second time user.
+The below user flows show the paths of a first time and second time user of the site.

 Based on research, I wanted to create a brand that felt personalized, intuitive, trustworthy, and caring.
 I chose a bold color palette and typefaces that were both warm and professional.
 When dealing with images, I wanted it to feel as if the pet was reaching past the boundaries of the individual frames as well as the screen to create a very personalized experience.